hplieninger/ItemResponseTrees/cran-comments.md

 ## Resumbmission

 This is a resubmission.
-Changes from 0.2.0 to 0.2.1:
+Changes from 0.2.1 to 0.2.2:

-* The Title field in the DESCRIPTION was adjusted as requested.
+* The Description field in the DESCRIPTION was adjusted as
+  requested: A reference was added, and single quotes are used around package names.
+* The instructions to install the package in the vignette were commented out.
+* Credit for the data set `jackson` is now given via appropriate attribution and reference to the CC BY 4.0 license in `\source` rather than usage of `\author`.
+* Credit for `sort2()` (an unexported, internal one-liner) is now given via appropriate attribution and reference to the CC BY-SA 4.0 license in `details` rather than usage of `\author`.

 ## Test environments
 * macOS-latest, R release (via GitHub Actions)